Parse a single expression/statement

 tokenize(text)

 Returns the tokenized UTF-8 encoded text as a vector of Tokens.
-The text for the token can be retreived by using untokenize().
+The text for the token can be retrieved by using untokenize().
 The full text can be reconstructed with, for example, join(untokenize.(tokenize(text), text)).

 This interface works on UTF-8 encoded string or buffer data only.